Affordability anxiety continues as income and wealth disparity, made worse by the pandemic, drives priorities for political agenda.

 METHODOLOGY

-Our survey was conducted online with 1,900 Canadians aged 18 and over from April 16th to 21st, 2021.
-A random sample of panellists was invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
+Our survey was conducted online with 1,500 Canadians aged 18 and over from July 9th to 14th 2021.
+A random sample of panelists was invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
 These partners are double opt-in survey panels, blended to manage out potential skews in the data from a single source.

-The margin of error for a comparable probability-based random sample of the same size is +/- 2.2%, 19 times out of 20.
+The margin of error for a comparable probability-based random sample of the same size is +/- 2.5%, 19 times out of 20.
 The data were weighted according to census data to ensure that the sample matched Canada’s population according to age, gender, educational attainment, and region.
+Totals may not add up to 100 due to rounding.

 This poll was conducted and paid for by Abacus Data.